waynedgrant/met-office-weather-maps/README.md

 ## Installation

-These instructions can be followed to set up **met-office-weather-maps** on a regular schedule on a generic LAMP stack web server.
+These instructions can be used to set up **met-office-weather-maps** on a regular schedule on a generic LAMP stack web server.

 * Download the source code for the [latest release](https://github.com/waynedgrant/met-office-weather-maps/releases) and unzip it
 * Retrieve a copy of [GifCreator.php](https://github.com/Sybio/GifCreator/blob/master/src/GifCreator/GifCreator.php) by **Clément Guillemain** and place it in the unzipped **met-office-weather-maps/src** directory
 * Write a harness in PHP to fetch the maps you require (see **API** and **Example Harness** below and pay heed to the advice in **Fair Use Notes**)
 * Upload all files in **met-office-weather-maps/src** and your **harness** to a directory on your web server
-* Set up a cron schedule to kick off your harness regularly (e.g every 15 minutes)
+* Set up a cron schedule to kick off your **harness** regularly (e.g every 15 minutes)

 ## API